Summary

 collectorIds [string] yes A comma-separated list of identifiers of the Log Collectors.

-For this returned datatype, you can get a list of LogCollector IDs in case you want to remove some or add more.
-Below is a list of the parameters to get this information:
+For the returned values, you can get a list of LogCollector identifiers, in case you want to remove some or add more.

 ParameterTypeRequiredDefaultStabilityDescription